gcallah/JohnGray/papers/callahan.md

 that "Hayek's attempt to synthesize the deepest insights of conservatism with the best elements of classical liberalism merits our closest scrutiny" (1996, p.
 33).

-"The dominant superstition of the Age of Reason is the belief that vital social institutions – law, language, and morality, as well as the market – must be or can become products of conscious contrivance and control, if they are effectively to serve human purposes" (1996, p.
-36)

-Hayek's "chief importance... is that he has freed classical liberalism from the burden of an hubristic rationalism" (1996, p.
+That is because "The dominant superstition of the Age of Reason is the belief that vital social institutions – law, language, and morality, as well as the market – must be or can become products of conscious contrivance and control, if they are effectively to serve human purposes" (1996, p.
+36) Hayek's "chief importance... is that he has freed classical liberalism from the burden of [this] hubristic rationalism" (1996, p.
 37)

-"trying to salvage damaged traditions by willful effort is like trying with one's bare hands to repair a broken spider's web" (1996, p.
-38)

-"At times [Hayek] seems to subscribe to a doctrine of historical progress which... cannot be endorsed by any twentieth century conservative" (1996, p.
+However, Gray warns that "At times [Hayek] seems to subscribe to a doctrine of historical progress which... cannot be endorsed by any twentieth century conservative" (1996, p.
 38)

 Gray concludes that, "since much of contemporary culture is possessed by a death-wish brought on by pathological developments in some of our oldest traditions, a modern conservative must also be a moral and intellectual radical"